bigfatpanda-training/pandas-practical-python-primer/level-1/cli-basics.md

 4. Add an additional argument to specify the destination of the copied files.
     * `parser.add_argument('-d', '--destination', required=True, dest='destination', help='Location to copy files to.')`

+5. **Students:**  Add an additional optional argument to the parser.

 ## Goal 3: The result of `parser.parse_args()` => About `str` and `list` types
 1. In Python, both of these object types are considered [sequences](https://docs.python.org/3.4/library/stdtypes.html#sequence-types-list-tuple-range)